Recovery is Not Innocent

 For Whom are We Recovering?

-Another important question in recovery scholarship is “for whom are we recovering?”
-For this project- This Beautiful Sisterhood of Books- we hope to recover for a diverse audience with diverse needs.
-Much attention has been paid to the Digital Humanities aspect of the project to make it as accessible as possible; the website is free and available to everyone, not locked behind a University-affiliated library system, and a good amount of thought has gone into concepts like website layout and design.
-Earlier I said that the purpose of literary recovery is to expose previously buried works to reading, teaching, and analysis, and we hope that all three happen here.
-This website is open and accessible to those who simply wish to read of these women and to read their works, as well as those who wish to educate and be educated, from college students to high school students researching for a project.
-And of course, our wish is that this site inspires scholars to analyze these women previously under studied, for as Fielder says, “‘recovered’ texts are not simply ‘found’ but recognized and valued by scholars with the expertise to interpret them” (Fielder 19).
-Digital archives are a powerful tool for recovery scholarship, as Henderson explores, with the versatility they offer making it easier to “make visible the diversity and flexibility encompassed by the label ‘American women’s writing’” as well as African American writing (Henderson 2).
-They have another aspect that is revolutionary in its power: crowdsourcing.
-We at This Beautiful Sisterhood have not crafted this project solely to educate about the 1884 World’s Fair, but also to inspire others, including you reading this, to dig even deeper, both in recovery and in analysis.
+not to mention the pre-emptive thought that has gone into website and exhibit layout and design.
+As noted, the purpose of literary recovery is to offer previously buried works for new practices of reading, teaching, and analysis, and we hope that all three goals can be achieved here.
+This website is open and accessible to those who wish to read about these women and their works, as well as those who wish to educate and be educated, from scholars and college students to high school teachers and students researching for a project or other coursework.
+Our wish is that this site inspires scholars to analyze previously under-studied Black women, for as Fielder says, “‘recovered’ texts are not simply ‘found’ but recognized and valued by scholars with the expertise to interpret them” (Fielder 19).
+Digital archives are a powerful tool for recovery scholarship, as Henderson observes, with the versatility they offer easing our ability to “make visible the diversity and flexibility encompassed by the label” African American writing

-Works Cited:
+Works Cited

 Adams, Katherine, Sandra A. Zagarell, and Caroline Gebhard.
-“Recovering Alice Dunbar-Nelson for the Twenty-First Century: An Introduction.”
+“Recovering Alice Dunbar-Nelson for the Twenty- First Century: An Introduction.”
 Legacy: A Journal of American Women Writers, vol. 33, no. 2, 2016, pp. 213-253.

 Barbara McCaskill.
 “Beyond Recovery: A Process Approach to Research on Women in Early African American Print Cultures.”
 Legacy, vol. 33, no. 1, 2016, pp. 12–18.
-JSTOR, doi:10.5250/legacy.33.1.0012.
-Accessed 27 Mar.
-2023.
+JSTOR, https://doi.org/10.5250/legacy.33.1.0012.

 Fielder, Brigitte.
 “Recovery.”
 American Periodicals: A Journal of History & Criticism, vol. 30, no. 1, 2020, pp. 18-21.
 Project MUSE, muse.jhu.edu/article/751770.